You’ve probably heard the phrase “buy low, sell high.”

 With that in mind, let’s take a look at how this reversal trading strategy we’ll be discussing in this article can help you achieve consistent gains while only having minor drawdowns.

-How this Reversal Trading Strategy Will Help You?
+What is this Reversal Trading Strategy & How it Will Help You?

 The simple answer is to catch big swings or, to put it another way, to catch the trend as early as possible.